sr320/LabDocs/code/docker.md

     2. Others: ```localhost:8888```

 Explanation:
-- ```-p 8787:8787``` Tells Docker to create container that binds container port 8787 to your computer's port 8787.
+- ```-p 8787:8787``` Tells Docker to create container that binds your computer's port 8787 to container port 8787.
 Allows you to use R Studio in your browser.
-- ```-p 8888:8888``` Tells Docker to create container that binds container port 8888 to your computer's port 8888.
+- ```-p 8888:8888``` Tells Docker to create container that binds your computer's port 8888 to container port 8888.
 Allows you to use Jupyter Notebook in your browser.
-- These ports can be changed as needed.
+- The port bindings for your computer can be changed (the first number in the 8787:8787 or 8888:8888).
 It's recommended to stick to port numbers greater than 9000 if they need to be changed.
+The port bindings for the container (the second number in the 8787:8787 or 8888:8888) should not be changed, since R Studio and Jupyter Notebooks are currently configured to connect to those ports of the container.

 #### <a name="advanced"></a>Access Files Outside of a Docker Container (Advanced)